saiboub80/Magic-Ball-game/README.md

 ## Project Description

 The game is more about luck because any payers have the power to change directly the outcome or cheat.
 The roll will play and each players have 3 of 6 chance to win the power bull number.
-Each time the roll is play there is one unique win.
+Each time the roll is play there is one unique win and the winner get +10 point to his scores
 ## Game Logic
 To start the game the first payer have to select between :
 1-play with robot or play with friend.